VicV/Promises/README.md

-So, the things I am doing are based off of memory from an implemetation of something similar at Kik.
+So, the things I am doing are based off of memory from an implemetation of something similar at Kik (meaning that I really don't think I deserve to win anything because this is something that already exists and there are alternatives.)

+Also, Kik, open source that stuff, my implementation is gonna be terribad.

 Luckily, in my last few weeks there I had to work with their implementation a bunch so I think I know how to do this.